Spring-Summer 2023

 read and give rigorous mathematical definitions;

-understand and carry out formal proofs of mathematical theorems;
+understand and carry out proofs of metamathematical theorems;

 Assessment and grades